 If there’s one thing traders love, it’s volatility.
 Large price swings create opportunities for nimble traders to time the market by buying low and selling high.

 Indeed, there are several cases where ETFs that are small in terms of assets have huge amounts of volume.
-For instance, the iPath Series B S&P 500 VIX Short-Term Futures ETN (VXXB) only has $620 million in AUM, but it trades a whopping 23 million shares per day, making it the tenth-most-traded ETF on the market.
+For instance, the iPath Series B S&P 500 VIX Short-Term Futures ETN (VXX) only has $1 billion in AUM, but it trades a whopping 48.2 million shares per day, making it the third-most-traded ETF on the market.

 Top 15 Volume Leaders

-Those aren’t the only ones punching above their weight.
-The VanEck Vectors Gold Miners ETF (GDX), the iShares China Large-Cap ETF (FXI), the United States Oil Fund LP (USO) and the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) all have outsized volumes compared with assets.
+Those aren’t the only funds punching above their weight.
+The VanEck Vectors Gold Miners ETF (GDX), the iShares China Large-Cap ETF (FXI), the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) and the United States Oil Fund LP (USO) all have outsized volumes compared with assets.

 Of course, simply measuring the volume of shares that trade hands for a particular ETF doesn't tell the whole story.
 All else equal, cheaper-priced funds tend to have more shares traded because investors can simply buy more for a given amount of money.

 Dollar volume—which measures the number of shares traded multiplied by the share price—gives a more complete view of how much money is exchanging hands in a security.